History-Register Automata: Weakening HRAs

-\paragraph{Closure properties} Of the closure constructions of Section~\ref{sec:proper} we can see that union and intersection readily apply to non-reset HRAs.
-On the other hand, concatenation does use a reset but it can be avoided.
-More specifically, we add empty transitions from the final states of $\AA_1'$ to the initial state of a version of $\AA_2'$ which keeps the placed used by $\AA_1'$ untouched and uses its own separate copy of places, obfuscating its own transitions so as to capture accidental matchings of the legacy names of $\AA_1'$.
-Unfortunately, this solution cannot be used for Kleene closure as in each loop the automaton needs to find a fresh copy of its initial configuration, and be able to use it (in the previous construction, the final assignment of $\AA_1'$ is lost).
-In fact, using an argument similar to that of~\cite[Proposition~7.2]{CMA}, we can show that the language $\LL_1$ is not recognised by non-reset HRAs and, hence, the latter are not closed under Kleene star.
-Finally, note that the HRA constructed for the language $\LL_4$ in Example~\ref{ex:complement} is a non-reset HRA, which implies that non-reset HRAs are not closed under complementation.
+Of the closure constructions of \autoref{sec:closure} we can see that union and intersection readily apply to non-reset HRAs, while the construction for concatenation needs some amendments.

+More specifically, of the two constructions presented in the proof of \autoref{prop:closure}, the one for concatenation can be adapted to non-reset HRAs as follows.
+We add empty transitions from the final states of $\AA_1'$ to the initial state of a version of $\AA_2'$ which keeps the places used by $\AA_1'$ untouched and uses its own separate copy of places, obfuscating its own transitions so as to capture accidental matchings of the legacy names of $\AA_1'$.
+This solution cannot be used for Kleene closure as in each loop the automaton needs to find a fresh copy of its initial configuration, and be able to use it (in the previous construction, the final assignment of $\AA_1'$ is lost).